Updated | 17.06.20

 New restrictions and general health guidance about how to do business safely.

-Shoppers can expect to see strict management of social distancing measures, including for now, the 2m metre distance rule.
+Shoppers can expect to see strict management of social distancing measures, including for now, the 2 metre distance rule.
 Other steps introduce and reinforce hygiene practices such as encouraging the use of free hand sanitiser.
 New restrictions to prevent shoppers making physical contact with merchandise will be found including: preventing people trying on clothes and banning testing of makeup.
 Generally, shoppers will be required to switch to making card payments instead of using cash.
-Expect floor marking tape, health notices, the use of plastic barrier screens and staff wearing face mask and visors.
-The closure of instore toilets will also make shopping trips less easy and comfortable for some to contemplate.
-The shopping ‘experience’ is a very different one to just only a few months.
+Expect floor marking tape, health notices, the use of plastic barrier screens and staff wearing face masks and visors.
+The closure of in-store toilets will also make shopping trips less easy and comfortable for some to contemplate.
+The shopping ‘experience’ is a very different one to that, only just a few months ago.
 And likely so, for some time yet.

 Retailing profitably from ‘physical stores’ will become even harder.

 Aside from physical restrictions, human psychology has likely erected some powerful barriers within us over the past months.
 There’s no doubt that some people will be wary, if not afraid, of mixing together in public.
 From walking in narrow shopping streets to being within confined malls, our new embedded psychological concerns will lead to fundamental behavioural changes.
 As some shoppers adopt a mentality of constant fear and a perceived state of crisis, the easier option for many will be to continue to stay away from the shops and buy online from home.